crehn/DesignType/bower_components/html5shiv/readme.md

 If the `shivMethods` option is set to `true` (by default) HTML5 Shiv will override `document.createElement`/`document.createDocumentFragment` in Internet Explorer 6-8 to allow dynamic DOM creation of HTML5 elements.

 Known issue: If an element is created using the overridden `createElement` method this element returns a document fragment as its `parentNode`, but should be normally `null`.
-If a script relays on this behavior, `shivMethods`should be set to `false`.
+If a script relies on this behavior, `shivMethods`should be set to `false`.
 Note: jQuery 1.7+ has implemented his own HTML5 DOM creation fix for Internet Explorer 6-8.
 If all your scripts (including Third party scripts) are using jQuery's manipulation and DOM creation methods, you might want to set this option to `false`.

 **Configuring `shivMethods` before `html5shiv.js` is included.**